 There have been plenty of recent changes to marketplace facilitator laws.
 That's led to organizations registered in 20+ states wondering if they can deregister in the states where marketplace facilitator rules are in place.

 The answer is, as with all things in taxation, – It depends!
 It varies in each state.

-In today's E-COM Sales Tax Podcast, our team of SALT experts discusses the real-world implications of marketplace facilitator laws.
+In today's E-COM Sales Tax Podcast1, our team of SALT experts discusses the real-world implications of marketplace facilitator laws.
 Does Amazon collect sales tax for sellers?
 Do you have to charge sales tax on eBay?
 We're here to help.